gomorpheus/morpheus-docs/release_notes/current.rst

 :Option Lists: - "Instance Type Layouts" is now a selectable source object for |morpheus| API-type Option Lists
 :Personas: - Instances, Apps and Workflow Executions list pages are now accessible through the Service Catalog Persona (the same view available in the standard Persona).
 When needed these pages may be restricted to show only the current user's own objects through role-based access controls
 :Policies: - Max Cores, Max Memory, Max Storage, Max VMs, Max Containers, and Max Hosts Policies can now be scoped to Service Plans.
 :Roles: - Several feature permissions for Roles have been updated to curate access to information on Instance detail pages.
-See the following `knowledge article <>`_ for the complete list
          - The Provisioning: Executions feature permission now includes a "User" level to show only executions which are owned by the current user
 :Salt: - The Salt Master integration type is now deprecated with |morpheus| 6.0.0
 :Security: - Embedded MySQL has been upgraded to 5.7.41 (CVE-2023-21840)